Lepto/Project_3/README.md

  This very high level overview of the retail coffee business will look at the following aspects: populairty, acceptance, and viability of the retail coffee market.
 All analysis based on datasets obtained from Yelp.com, to see the upbiquitousness of coffee in our culture.

- Yelp provided datasets for only seven cities: Portland, OR; Boulder, CO; Austin, TX; Orlando, FL, Columbus, OH; Atlanta, GA; and Boston, MA.
+ Yelp provided datasets for only seven metropolitan cities: Portland, OR; Boulder, CO; Austin, TX; Orlando, FL, Columbus, OH; Atlanta, GA; and Boston, MA.
 All of our datasets were cleaned using Python, some were converted into the following formats: Excel, CSV, JSON, and geoJSON.

  All of our codes were written in all or some of the following languages: **Python**, **Javascript**, **HTML**, and/or **Javascript**.
 In our project we incorporated **Flask**, Javascript libraries: **APEXCHARTS**, **Leaflet**, **CanvasJS**, and **ChartsJS**.